GDQuest/website/content/tutorial/game-design/godot/30-days-free-game-creation-tutorial/_index.md

   name: banner
 ---

 These 30 Godot 2 tutorials were brought to you for free as part of the Kickstarter project [Make Professional 2d Games with Godot](https://gumroad.com/gdquest).
-For more recent tutorials check out [ GDquest on Youtube ](https://youtube.com/c/gdquest)!
+For more recent tutorials check out [GDQuest on Youtube](https://youtube.com/c/gdquest)!

-All the assets and the code [open source on Github](https://github.com/GDquest/Godot-30-days-tutorial-challenge-2017) with extra comments to help you learn directly from the projects.
+All the assets and the code [open source on Github](https://github.com/GDQuest/Godot-30-days-tutorial-challenge-2017) with extra comments to help you learn directly from the projects.